InformaticsMatters/virtual-screening/README.md

 ## Prepare conda environments

 Alternatively these processes can be run in a conda environment.
-Use the [](environment-rdkit.yaml) and [](environment-obabel.yaml) environment files to create these. e.g.
+Use the [](environment.yaml) environment files to create a conda environment named `im-vs-prep`. e.g.
 ```
-conda env create -f environment-rdkit.yaml
+conda env create -f environment.yaml
+conda activate im-vs-prep
 ```
+This environment contains all the tools needed to run these processes.

 # Usage